What Are Sandwich Panel Structural Insulated Panels SIPs?

 - Unalterable – Onsite modifications difficult and will void engineering.
 Must wait for re-engineering and replacement panels.

-- Not Fire Safe- Low melt rate (have you ever thrown a styrofoam cup in a fire?)
-Should a fire occur, your walls will melt away and your house collapse.
+- Not Fire Safe- Low melt rate.
+Should a fire occur, your walls could melt away and your house could collapse.
 Use of HBCD flame retardants is hazardous to both humans and the environment.